rubenhortas/rubenhortas.github.io/_posts/2022-11-04-overthewire-krytpon-levels-4-5-vigenere-cipher.md

 title: Overthewire krypton levels 4 and 5 Vigenere cipher
 date: 2022-11-04 00:00:01 +0000
 categories: [overthewire, krypton]
-tags: [overthewire, krypton, cryptography, vigenere, developments]
+tags: [overthewire, krypton, cryptography, vigenere, development]
 ---

 In my free time I like to play around in [CTF (Capture The Flag or Wargames)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) platforms, learning a bit and, whith a bit of luck, solving some level or challenge.

 One of the platforms in which I play and learn (when I can) is [OverTheWire](https://overthewire.org).
 [OverTheWire](https://overthewire.org) does not need registration and is one of the old good Wargames classics.
 In [OverTheWire](https://overthewire.org) you can learn about many topics at different levels (from zero to hero, or almost).
 The bad part of being online for so long is that there are a lot of walkthroughs out there.
 The good part of being online for so long is that there are a lot of walkthroughs out there.